ONEmCommunications/documents/docs/intro/onem_apps.md

 To see all these concepts at work, with real ONEm examples, and much more you can watch this Platform Demo
 <!-- video here about services and how they work -->

-# What are ONEm apps?

-The ONEm Framework provides a set of APIs and tools that allow you to rapidly build local or global SMS and web based applications that solve a myriad of business problems.
-ONEm Framework is a layer on top of ONEm's cloud-based Platform that provides SMS connectivity to mobile networks around the globe.
-Once you register as a developer, based on ONEm principles, you can create your own application and reach the ONEm ecosystem.

-The great thing about ONEm Framework is that you can use your favourite programming language and with one codebase, quickly deploy an easy-to-use, dynamic application that is instantly available on SMS and the Web.